jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 the terminal updates to show passing tests because we have an `assert` statement that is `True`.
 As we learned earlier `False` is not `None`.

-From our test we now know that In python
+From our test we now know that in python
 - `False` is not `None`

 If `False` is not `None`, what is its relation to `True`?